coccon/proffastpylot/docs/usage.md

 The example interferograms, as well as the pressure and atmospheric data is located in `example/input_data`.

 **Executing PROFFAST with the prfPylot takes two steps**:
-1. Create a input file with the required information
+1. Create an input file with the required information
-2. Execute prfPylot via a python script.
+2. Execute prfPylot via a Python script.

 `example/run.py` is a ready to use example where the corresponding input file is created automatically.